-Section 64 of the Act.
-Refugee travel document and immigrant's passport
+Section 64 of the Act Refugee travel document and immigrant's passport

-Section 12-1 Exceptions from the right to be issued with a travel document etc.

-The issue of a travel document under section 64, first paragraph, of the Act may be refused if
+Section 12-1 Exceptions from the right to be issued with a travel document etc. The issue of a travel document under section 64, first paragraph, of the Act may be refused if

-- (a) circumstances exist in which a passport would not be issued to a Norwegian national, see section 5 of the Passport Act, - (b) the foreign national's identity is in doubt, - (c) the foreign national has been handed down an unappealable judgment for a particularly grave crime and for this reason is a danger to society, - (d) circumstances exist as described in section 40, second paragraph, of the Children Act.
+- (a) circumstances exist in which a passport would not be issued to a Norwegian national, see section 5 of the Passport Act, - (b) the foreign national's identity is in doubt, - (c) the foreign national has been handed down an inappellable judgment for a particularly grave crime and for this reason is a danger to society, - (d) circumstances exist as described in section 40, second paragraph, of the Children Act, or - (e) if warranted by foreign policy considerations or fundamental national interests.